ZacharyDavidSaunders/TinyPaws/README.md

 - Notification system: sends a push notification to the user's device.

 ## Technologies Used
 - Arduino: Used as the microcontroller platform for running the TinyML model and controlling the hardware components.
+The Arduino Nano 33 BLE Sense Lite was used for this project.
 - TensorFlow Lite for Microcontrollers: Used for deploying the machine learning model on the Arduino.
 - Arduino IDE: Integrated Development Environment for writing and uploading code to the Arduino board.
 - Python: Used for preprocessing audio data and training the machine learning model.